-- An examiner shall not assert that two toolmarks originated from the same source to the exclusion of all other sources.
-This may wrongly imply that a 'source identification' conclusion is based upon a statistically-derived or verified measurement or an actual comparison to all other toolmarks in the world, rather than an examiner's expert opinion. - An examiner shall not assert that examinations conducted in the forensic firearms/toolmarks discipline are infallible or have a zero error rate. - An examiner shall not provide a conclusion that includes a statistic or numerical degree of probability except when based on relevant and appropriate data. - An examiner shall not cite the number of examinations conducted in the forensic firearms/toolmarks discipline performed in his or her career as a direct measure for the accuracy of a proffered conclusion.
-An examiner may cite the number of examinations conducted in the forensic firearms/toolmarks discipline performed in his or her career for the purpose of establishing, defending, or describing his or her qualifications or experience. - An examiner shall not use the expressions 'reasonable degree of scientific certainty,' 'reasonable scientific certainty,' or similar assertions of reasonable certainty in either reports or testimony unless required to do so by a judge or applicable law.
+- A conclusion provided during testimony or in a report is ultimately an examiner's decision and is not based on a statistically-derived or verified measurement or comparison to all other firearms or toolmarks.
+Therefore, an examiner shall not: - o assert that a 'source identification' or a 'source exclusion' conclusion is based on the 'uniqueness' of an item of evidence. - o use the terms 'individualize' or 'individualization' when describing a source conclusion. - o assert that two toolmarks originated from the same source to the exclusion of all other sources. - An examiner shall not assert that examinations conducted in the forensic firearms/toolmarks discipline are infallible or have a zero error rate. - An examiner shall not provide a conclusion that includes a statistic or numerical degree of probability except when based on relevant and appropriate data. - An examiner shall not cite the number of examinations conducted in the forensic firearms/toolmarks discipline performed in his or her career as a direct measure for the accuracy of a conclusion provided.
+An examiner may cite the number of examinations conducted in the forensic firearms/toolmarks discipline performed in his or her career for the purpose of establishing, defending, or describing his or her qualifications or experience. - An examiner shall not assert that two toolmarks originated from the same source with absolute or 100% certainty, or use the expressions 'reasonable degree of scientific certainty,' 'reasonable scientific certainty,' or similar assertions of reasonable certainty in either reports or testimony unless required to do so by a judge or applicable law.